Maksym Kovalenko: Academic career and research

 After the completion of his Ph.D., he moved to the University of Chicago in Chicago, Illinois as a post-doctoral research assistant in the group of Prof. Dmitri Talapin.
 In 2009, Kovalenko published an article in Science describing the use of inorganic ligands on colloidal nanocrystals.
 Such an all-inorganic design of semiconductor nanocrystals had enabled their integration into diverse electronic and optoelectronic devices.

 In 2011, Kovalenko accepted an assistant professorship at ETH Zurich in Zurich, Switzerland.
 Initially, the research group focused on the development of new synthetic approaches for nanocrystals and their utilization in rechargeable batteries and photodetectors.
-In 2015, the group introduced highly luminescent nanocrystals of cesium lead halide perovskites and shortly thereafter, in 2016-2017, formamidinium lead halide nanocrystals.
+In 2015, the group introduced highly luminescent nanocrystals of cesium lead halide perovskites and shortly thereafter, in 2016–2017, formamidinium lead halide nanocrystals.

 In 2016, Kovalenko received tenure and became an associate professor at ETH Zurich and continued to lead his research group at both ETH Zurich and Empa.
 Since then, the research group of Kovalenko has focused on understanding and improving colloidal perovskite nanocrystals, their assembly into long-range ordered superlattices and their exploration as quantum light sources.
 Additionally, the group continues to investigate the surface chemistry of nanocrystals and novel electrode materials for Li-ion and non-Li battery technologies.
 The group is increasingly active in the discovery of novel semiconductors and light emitters.
 In 2018, the group received financial support from the ETH+ Initiative to establish a crystal growth and characterization facility for research purposes as well as for education and training of students.
 The expertise of the group now also includes single-particle spectroscopy, fabrication of light-emitting diodes and testing materials for hard radiation detection.

 In August 2020, Kovalenko was promoted to full professor at ETH Zurich.

 Additional roles

 Kovalenko currently serves as an associate editor for the journal Chemistry of Materials.
-He has served as the chair of the Institute of Inorganic Chemistry (LAC) at ETH Zurich from 2018-2019.
+He has served as the chair of the Institute of Inorganic Chemistry (LAC) at ETH Zurich from 2018 to 2019.